pragdave/jeeves/background.md

 ## Pooled Supervision

-When you create a pooled service, Service always creates a couple of supervisors and a scheduler process.
+When you create a pooled service, Jeeves always creates a couple of supervisors and a scheduler process.
 This looks like the following: